 Trying to figure out how to organize your visit to Rome?
 I've got the perfect 3-day itinerary for first-time visitors (or those who have not been here in a while.)
 It works for a 2.5 day visit as well.

-Even if you don’t use any guide at all, the route is well-marked and you will find some signage as you go, so you’ll know what you’re looking at.
+Even if you do not use any guide at all, the route is well-marked and you will find some signage as you go, so you'll know what you're looking at.

 Castel Sant'Angelo Tours

 I am a big fan of taking tours, especially when it comes to such a complex monument as Castel Sant'Angelo.
 You can easily go on your own, using an audio-guide or not, and take your time.
 But for me, Castel Sant Angelo worth visiting with a tour.